IBM/localK8Dev/README.md

 ## Deploying the application to your cluster

 The Kubernetes cluster needs to be able to pull images from somewhere to run in the cluster.
-(With minikube we could point the Docker CLI to the minikube's docker daemon and avoid the need for a registry.
-However we now have multiple docker daemons running nested within docker containers.
+With minikube we could point the Docker CLI to the minikube's docker daemon and avoid the need for a registry.
+However we now have multiple docker daemons running nested within docker containers and synchronizing images across them is challenging and error-prone.
-It makes more sense to work within the Kubernetes model and use a registry.)
+It makes more sense to work within the Kubernetes model and use a registry.

 Let's see how to set up the cluster to use the private registry created using the IBM Cloud Container Service.
 Earlier you learned [how to create your own image repository using the `ibmcloud` CLI](#create-registry).